 Chromebook, say cheese!
-Here’s how to snap pictures on Chrome OS
+Here’s how to take a screenshot on a Chromebook

 Chromebooks, and other devices that run Chrome OS, are great if you want a simple and cost-effective machine for accessing the web.
-But Google’s browser-for-everything approach can cause some confusion, especially if you’re used to a Windows or OS X operating system.
+Google’s browser-for-everything approach can cause some confusion, however, especially if you’re used to taking a screenshot in Windows or taking a screenshot in MacOS.
+One of the less obvious functions of Chrome OS is the screenshot tool.
+While Chromebooks don’t include a Print Screen key, learning how to take a screenshot on a Chromebook is actually fairly simple — whether you need to grab the entire screen, or just a portion.
+Read on to find out more.

 Once you press both of them, you’ll see a notification in the bottom corner of the screen alerting you that your screenshot has been saved.
-Screenshot image files go to the Chromebook’s Download folder and are labeled with the date and time they were recorded.
+Screenshot image files save directly to the Chromebook’s Download folder, so you can take and access screenshots even when offline, and are labeled with the date and time they were recorded.
 (Note: screenshots are saved locally, and won’t be available on Google Drive unless you manually move the file.)
 Click the notification to open the Downloads folder and select the image file.

 Chrome OS can also select only a portion of your screen to save.
 Hold down the Ctrl and Shift buttons at once, then press the “switch window” button.
 Chrome’s cursor will be temporarily replaced with a crosshair.
 Click and drag a square across the portion of the screen you want to save, then release the trackpad or mouse button.
 The partial screenshot will be saved in the Downloads folder, the same as a a full screenshot.

-Note: Update: Updated linking and keywords to match style guide changes and removed a dead link.
-The process remains identical.